denizyuret/Knet.jl/src/cudnn/README.md

 **Naming:** We try to keep the same function, argument, and type names from the cuDNN library in the high level interface.
 The wrappers for descriptors drop the `_t` suffix, e.g. `cudnnDropoutDescriptor_t => cudnnDropoutDescriptor`.
+In-place operations have an `!` suffix added: `cudnnSetTensor!`, `cudnnScaleTensor!`, `cudnnAddTensor!`.

 **Output arrays:** The cuDNN functions take pre-allocated output arrays.
-We will have an optional keyword argument for the output array so the user can provide one if they want to, but the function will allocate a new one if none provided.
+We will have an optional keyword argument `y` for the output array so the user can provide one if they want to, but the function will allocate a new one if none provided.

 **Array descriptors:** The cuDNN functions take tensor and filter descriptors along with pointers to their data.
 These descriptors are relatively fast to create (~500 ns) so they